mgaman/PDUlib/README.md

 ## encodePDU
 <b>int encodePDU(const char *recipient,const char *message)</b>
 <b>int encodePDU(const char *recipient,const char *message, unsigned short refNumber,unsigned char numParts,unsigned char partNumber)</b>
+### Parameters
 1. recipient.
 The phone number of the recipient.
 It must conform to the following format, numeric only, no embedded white space.
 An international number must be preceded by '+'.
 2. message.
 The body of the message, in UTF-8 format.
 This is typically what gets typed in from any keyboard driver.
 The code will scan the message to deduce if it is all GSM 7 bit, or not.
 If all GSM 7 bit then the maximum message length allowed is 160 characters, else 70 CSU-2 symbols.
 3. refNumber.
 If specified this is part of a multi-part message. refNumber must be the same for all parts of the message.
 4. numParts.
 If specified this is part of a multi-part message.
 This specifies how many messages make up the entire message. numParts must be the same for all parts of the message.
 5. partNumber.
 If specified this is part of a multi-part message.
 This specifies the index of this part in the whole message.
 The index starts from 1.

-6. Return value.
+### Return value.
 This is the length of the PDU and is used in the GSM modem command +CGMS when sending an SMS. **Note** this is not the length of the entire message so can be confusing to one that has not read the documentation.
 To learm the structure of a PDU read [here](https://bluesecblog.wordpress.com/2016/11/16/sms-submit-tpdu-structure/).
 A return value of -1 indicates a fatal error.
 Call *getOverflow* to see if the error was a buffer overflow.
 If not an overflow it may be an error in the SCA or target phone number.
 ## setSCAnumber
 <b>void setSCAnumber(const char *)</b>